We offer a growing suite of inclusive programs that are designed for artists, students, and audiences of all abilities.

 By concentrating on Shakespearean texts, participants can express themselves and explore eye contact, language skills, spatial relationship, turn-taking, emotional recognition, and imaginative play.
 Students work one-on-one with Ensemble’s teaching artists, gaining a better understanding of cooperative play and an increased awareness of social norms.

 The program operates throughout the school year and our accessible facility allows us to provide continuous scheduling through the summer.
-Sessions are typically 30-45 minutes long, each week for a three- to nine-month commitment and are customized to students’ needs.
+Sessions are typically 30 to 45 minutes long, each week for a three- to nine-month commitment and are customized to students’ needs.

 “We have a student who really doesn’t like social interaction and communicates mostly in one-word responses.
 He engages totally with Hunter Heartbeat.” —Teacher, Stepping Stones